DaisyMolving/DaisyMolving.github.io/_posts/2018-07-30-design-fundamentals-colour.markdown

 <br>
 **What culture do our users share?**

 Another important consideration is user culture.
 For each culture different colours are used to represent certain ideas and symbols.
 A common example of this in Eurocentric culture is the use of green to convey success, going forward, passing, and red to convey an error, stopping, stalling or going back.
 Consider Twitter's branding colours again.
 The light blue that they use invokes a sense of freedom, the blue sky, endless possibilities.
 If we were to read into it we could even say that the freedom associated with the blue also creates the perception of free speech.
-This may seem ridiculous, but these kinds of ideas are strongly regarded branding and marketing departments.
+This may seem ridiculous, but these kinds of ideas are strongly regarded by branding and marketing departments.

 So because of this, employ care and empathy when choosing colour for your product.
 Some common patterns in colour symbolism in England might not be the same in Indonesia.
 Colour conveys emotion, and the aim is to trigger a positive emotional reponse to your design rather than a negative one.

 <br>
 **Accessibility - What Limitations Do Our Users Have?**

-So far we have talked about colour from the point of view of the writer, which is the way that most of the population sees colour, but what about those who see colour differently?
+So far we have talked about colour from the point of view of the writer, who perceives colour in the way that is typical of most of the world population, but what about those who see colour differently?
 8% of men and 1% of women globally are affected by some form of colour blindness.
 There are many different types of colour blindness, but a common experience is a difficulty in differentiating between certain hues.

 <p align="center">
   <img style="width:49%;" src="../../../../../../../assets/normal_colour_perception.png">